oliverkwebb/oliverkwebb.github.io/content/articles/utfawk.md

 - toupper()
 - tolower()

-That's "divide" out of the way, now lets conquer.
+That's "divide" out of the way, now let's conquer.

 ### Implementing a UTF-8 Awk